-A few years ago a 4As conference in Florida was titled, “Account Planning Integrated into The Media Function.”
+About 10 years ago a 4As conference in Florida was titled, “Account Planning Integrated into The Media Function.”
 It was like an epiphany.
 As if they had never met before, leaders from agency account planning and media departments talked of the wonderful opportunities in working together.
 And described some remarkable success stories where this was tried.

 The benefits of integrating message and medium seemed so apparent.